 - If you enjoy the displays at the Leopold Museum, chances are you’ll like the MAK contemporary art and design museum, which also has a dedicated section covering turn-of-the-century Vienna.

 How to get to the Leopold Museum

-The closest subway station is “Museumsquartier” (U2).
-You can also walk through the MQ complex from the northern end if you get off at the “Volkstheater” station (U2 and U3).
-Volkstheater is also served by a tram (49) and bus (48A).
+Subway: The closest subway station is Museumsquartier (on the U2 line).
+You can also wander through the MQ complex from the northern end if you get off at the Volkstheater station (on the U2 and U3 lines).